BestWorkplace Brain Injury Lawyers In California

-Individuals who survive brain injuries may have effects that last for days, weeks, or years.
-Long-lasting effects may include an inability to concentrate and difficulties with memory, hearing, vision, or movement.
-This is why workers who sustain brain injuries are often unable to work or enjoy an optimal quality of life.
+Individuals who survive brain injuries may have lasting effects for days, weeks, or years.
+Long-lasting effects may include difficulty concentrating and memory, hearing, vision, or movement difficulties.
+This is why workers who sustain brain injuries often cannot work or enjoy an optimal quality of life.

 If negligence on the part of an employer or other third party contributed to the injury, an attorney may be able to secure workers’ compensation benefits.

-Employees injured on the job often suffer brain some type of injury.
-The cause may be anything that involves an impact to the head, such as a collision with a wall, a hard fall, or a run-in with a board or similar type of hard material.
-While workers in any occupation may sustain a brain injury, employees in industries involving construction and manufacturing are more susceptible to such injuries.
-For example, a roofer may slip off a roof if proper safety precautions weren’t taken.
+Frequently, workers injured on the job sustain brain injuries.
+The cause may be anything involving a head impact, such as a collision with a wall, a hard fall, or a collision with a board or similar hard material.
+Workers in the construction and manufacturing industries are more susceptible to sustaining brain injuries, despite the fact that brain injuries can occur in any occupation.
+In the absence of adequate safety precautions, for instance, a roofer may fall off a roof.

 Not all brain injuries are obvious.
 In some instances, symptoms may appear hours or days after the initial injury was sustained.
 For this reason, some employers who sustained a work-related brain injury may not automatically associate it with something that happened at work.
 Sometimes, an injury to the brain may be mistaken as a concussion or a minor head injury, especially if initial symptoms are minor.
 The following symptoms suggest that a brain injury may have been experienced: